jravalug/salemanager/README.md

 ## Usage

 - Access the application in your web browser at `http://127.0.0.1:5000`.
-- Use the interface to manage restaurant orders and menu items.
+- Use the interface to manage business sales and producs.

 ## Contributing